Serverless5GC: Private 5G Core Deployment via a Procedure-as-a-Function Architecture

 \subsection{Procedure-as-a-Function Design}

 Building on the procedure-based decomposition principle established by PP5GS~\cite{pp5gs-2023}, the Serverless5GC architecture maps each 3GPP procedure (as defined in TS~23.502~\cite{3gpp-23502}) to an individual serverless function.
-Where PP5GS merges the NFs involved in a procedure into a single always-on service to reduce inter-NF traffic, the present approach takes the opposite direction: each procedure becomes an independent FaaS invocation that is instantiated on demand and scales to zero when idle.
+Where PP5GS consolidates the procedure-specific logic of multiple NFs into a single always-on Per-Procedure NF (PPNF) to reduce inter-NF signaling traffic and procedure completion time, the present approach takes the opposite direction: each procedure becomes an independent FaaS invocation that is instantiated on demand and scales to zero when idle.
 Table~\ref{tab:functions} lists the complete mapping of functions to NFs and procedures.
 Each function is implemented in Go using the OpenFaaS \texttt{go-http} template, exposing a single \texttt{Handle()} entry point that receives an HTTP request and returns a response.

-The Release~17 NFs (NWDAF, CHF, NSACF, BSF) are feature-gated via environment variables, so the system can be evaluated with and without R17 overhead.
+The Release~17-compliant NFs (NWDAF, CHF, NSACF, BSF) are feature-gated via environment variables, so the system can be evaluated with and without R17 overhead.
 These NFs are well suited to serverless deployment because their invocation patterns are event-driven and bursty (analytics collection, charging lifecycle, stateless admission checks, CRUD bindings).

 Inter-function communication follows the 3GPP SBI pattern via the OpenFaaS gateway using HTTP.
-During registration, the AMF calls AUSF, which calls UDM; with R17 enabled, the AMF additionally calls NSACF, and the SMF calls CHF and BSF during PDU session establishment.
+During registration, the AMF calls AUSF for authentication, which in turn retrieves authentication vectors from UDM; with R17 enabled, the AMF additionally calls NSACF for slice admission control, and the SMF calls PCF, BSF, CHF, and NSACF during PDU session establishment.
 The gateway routes calls to available replicas, creating new instances as needed.